rmupap/rmupap.github.io/_includes/home.md

 {% include program-introduction.md %}

-# Learn More and Share in Our Excitement
+# Learn More and Share in the Excitement

 {% include invitation-to-learn-more.md %}